11ways/protoblast/README.md

 Extend native objects with helpful methods to speed up development, or leave the native objects alone and use bound methods.

-## Getting started

-For more information and API documentation, visit the [Protoblast homepage](http://protoblast.develry.be).

 ## Installation

     $ npm install protoblast

-## Features

-* Targeted for node.js & optimal performance, but perfectly usable in the browser
-* A way to use all new methods without modifying native prototypes

-## Todo
+## Documentation

-* Write documentation (currently a WIP)
-* Write more unit tests (coverage is currently around 60%)
-* Finish browser unit tests
-* ...
+For more information and API documentation, visit the [Protoblast homepage](http://protoblast.develry.be).

-## Use
+## Getting Started

 You can use Protoblast in 2 ways.